4-H at the 2026 Washington County Fair

 Washington County Fair Volunteer Opportunities

 • The Ziegler Building at the Washington County Fair is looking for your help before and during the fair.
 This is an important role to help get things ready for the fair as well as keep the exhibits safe and secure for all the exhibitors at the fair.
-Sign up here: sign up coming
+Sign up here: sign up coming soon

 • We are also looking for youth fair assistants on Monday and Tuesday of fair week to help with displaying the exhibits and putting ribbons on projects.
 Contact the Washington County Fair.
-Sign up here: sign up coming
+Sign up here: sign up coming soon

 • Ag Adventureland at the Washington County Fair: Contact the Washington County Fair.